StoryCorps/archiving-composer/README.md

 The Lambda function can be found on AWS here: <https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions/archiving-composer>

+## A note on python dependencies ##
+Currently any python you need will also need to be specified in the Dockerfile.
+This is not ideal and will be addressed in the future.

+For local development work, we use pipenv to manage dependencies.

 ## Local Dev ##

 There are different ways to work with the local code while doing testing.
 Option 1 (docker) is the closest to production so it's advisable to try this out at least once before deploying to production.
 Option 2 is a bit easier to work with but is not as close to production.